top of page

 Crall-headshot-cropped.JPG

-James Crall (PI)
+Dr. James Crall (PI)

 James received his Bachelor's degree from Swarthmore College (Biology, Sociology and Anthropology) and his PhD from Harvard University in the Department of Organismic and Evolutionary Biology.
 He is interested in how organisms interact with each other and their environments, and how these interactions drive broader ecological processes and the delivery of ecosystem services in agriculture.
 At UW-Madison, his research group studies bees and plant-pollinator interactions, with an applied interest in supporting pollinators and pollination in agroecosystems.
 To study the dynamics of these complex biological systems (from collective behavior to ecological networks), his lab develops low-cost, scalable techniques for experimental automation, data collection, and analysis.